DistributedCollective/oracle-based-amm/README.md

-﻿# Bancor Protocol Contracts v0.6 (beta)
+﻿# SovrynSwap Protocol Contracts v0.6 (beta)

 [![Docs](https://img.shields.io/badge/docs-%F0%9F%93%84-blue)](https://docs.bancor.network/)
 [![NPM Package](https://img.shields.io/npm/v/@bancor/contracts-solidity.svg)](https://www.npmjs.org/package/@bancor/contracts-solidity)

 ## Overview

-The solidity version of the Bancor smart contracts is composed of many different components that work together to create the Bancor Network deployment.
+The solidity version of the Sovryn Swap smart contracts is composed of many different components that work together to create the SovrynSwap Network deployment.

-The main contracts are the BancorNetwork contract (entry point to the system) and the different converter contracts (implementation of liquidity pools and their reserves).
+The main contracts are the SovrynSwapNetwork contract (entry point to the system) and the different converter contracts (implementation of liquidity pools and their reserves).

 ## Upgradeability